masc-ucsc/docs/docs/pyrope/04-variables.md

 assert((3*5+5) == ((3*5) + 5) == 3*5 + 5)

 a = x1 or x2==x3 // same as b = x1 or (x2==x3)
-b = 3 & 4 * 4    // compile error: use parenthesis for explicit precedence
+b = 3 & 4 * 4    // error: use parenthesis for explicit precedence
 c = 3
   & 4 * 4
-  & 5 + 3        // compile error: use parenthesis for explicit precedence
+  & 5 + 3        // error: use parenthesis for explicit precedence
 c2 = 3
   & (4 * 4)
   & (5 + 3)      // OK